The lonely sprint

 What "context engineering" actually means

-Prompt engineering is what you write into the box.
-Context engineering is what is already there before you write anything.
-The slogan I keep coming back to is this: build the system so you never have to re-explain the same context twice.
-Every decision you persist — a convention, a guardrail, a workflow shape — pays compound interest the next time you sit down.
-The first sprint is slow because you are pouring the foundation.
-The ninth is fast because you are not.
+The slogan I keep coming back to: build the system so you never have to re-explain the same thing twice.
+Every rule, guardrail, or workflow you save up front pays you back the next time you sit down.
+The first sprint is slow because you're pouring the foundation.
+The ninth is fast because you're not.

 The 4-layer context stack